-The Iowa Arts Council administers funding programs on behalf of the Iowa Department of Cultural Affairs.
+The Iowa Arts Council administers funding programs on behalf of the Iowa Department of Cultural Affairs, a state agency, and the State of Iowa.
 All funding programs shall be conducted according to published guidelines that outline the program goals, eligibility requirements, funding priorities, review criteria, application forms, adjudication processes and recipient requirements.
 Funding programs shall require formal application and review prior to the award or denial of funds.
 The application, review and award process will vary with the nature and design of each grant program and will occur according to published guidelines.

 An application shall not be considered unless submitted on current application forms with all requirements met.
 Applications are reviewed as submitted.
-New application information or subsequent application clarification submitted after a program deadline is not considered.
+New application information or subsequent application clarification submitted after a program deadline is not considered unless requested by a program manager.

-All communication regarding application processes, program requirements and funding decisions will be made electronically.
+All communication regarding application processes, program requirements and funding decisions will be made electronically via email.

 All patents, copyrights or other legal interest of relevance to the project or activity supported by the Iowa Arts Council shall be the sole and exclusive property of the recipients of Iowa Arts Council administered funds, artist or the artist’s designee.